gcgbarbosa/gcgbarbosa/README.md

 # George C. G. Barbosa ![](https://pronoun.cyou/x/y?subject=He&object=Him&height=20)

-I profoundly dislike Elon Musk for his hyperloop project.
-The idea was to have tunnels for cars.
-When I saw that, I realized that he not only is a big narcisist, but also as ignorant as it can get.
-That said,
-I am glad he destroyed twitter because it proves that even when you are white and rich, if you are dumb enough you can still fuck it up. <a rel="me" href="https://mastodon.social/@gcgbarbosa">mastodon.social@gcgbarbosa</a>.

 I am a PhD student @ [The University of Arizona](https://www.cs.arizona.edu/person/george-cg-barbosa).
 I am working with Low Orbit Satellite Networks.
 Check this vis to understand more: [starlink-g1.gcgbarbosa.com](http://starlink-g1.gcgbarbosa.com).